mariaaoprea/Diffusion-Models-for-floor-plan-drafting/README.md

 Code for my Bachelor Thesis: "Using Diffusion Models to improve the process of floor plan drafting”
 ## Project Description

 This repository contains the code developed for my Bachelor Thesis at the *University of Osnabrück, Germany*, titled "Using Diffusion Models to Improve the Process of Floor Plan Drafting."
-The project focuses on exploring the application of diffusion models in the field of floor plan drafting and evaluating their potential to enhance the drafting process.
+The project focused on exploring the application of diffusion models in the field of floor plan drafting and evaluating their potential to enhance the drafting process.

 ## 📖 Table of Contents
   - [❓ Why?](#-why)